leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 These resolvers are specific to skills and cannot be reused by other skills.

 For example, the MBTI skill which provides a quiz to know your personality type relies on a skill resolver.
 This resolver contains forty intents.
-Each intent represents a choice of the quiz and is identified by a value such as "1_b" for "the first question, choice B".
+Each intent represents a choice of the quiz and is identified by a value such as `1_b` for "the first question, choice B".

-So the "1_b" value can be manipulated from the skill action.
+So the `1_b` value can be manipulated from the skill action.

 ### Cartesian Training Samples

-To train the main NLP model, we need to provide utterance samples for each action of all skills.
+To train the main NLP model, we need to provide utterance samples for skill actions.
 However, sometimes it can be redundant to have some sort of repetitions in our utterance samples.

 Let's take an example.
 To train the "add todos" action of our Todo List skill, we can have the following samples: